Armenia–Turkey relations: The issue of Turkey's accession to EU

-Some European Union politicians pressured Turkey into formally recognizing the Armenian genocide as a precondition for joining the EU.
-This was widely criticized within Turkey.
+Some European Union politicians pressured Turkey into formally recognising the Armenian genocide as a precondition for joining the EU.
+This was widely criticised within Turkey.

 Among the fiercest critics of this method of pressuring Turkey was the late Hrant Dink, who accused Angela Merkel of sponsoring legislation acknowledging the Armenian genocide to undermine Turkey's EU ambitions.
 Dink suggested that anyone sincerely interested in the welfare of the Armenian and Turkish peoples would sooner pressure Yerevan to finally replace the Metsamor reactor, or press Turkey to finally open the Armenian–Turkish border, or even just generally "help economically and diplomatically and support the moderates who exist on both sides."

 According to former Armenian President Robert Kocharyan, "Armenia has never been against Turkey's accession to the European Union."
 Armenia itself is a member of the EU's New Neighborhood group, which may one day lead to EU membership.

 Former Armenian Foreign Minister Vardan Oskanyan, while conceding that "genocide denial hurts", insists that the Turkish viewpoint does not necessarily "impede the normalization of our relations".

 For us, there's no court case, we'll never talk about this, because we grew up with the real evidence, our parents and our grandparents.
 That living evidence of this tragedy, survival of genocide, I'm the son of one them.
 So for Armenians there has never been an issue where we ourselves have to prove this by going to court, that this genocide happened.
 The question for us is to get a political solution.
 Because the issue is neither historical nor legal, it's political... between the governments of Turkey and Armenia.